Update: The GRE is no longer required for Neurobiology’s Ph.D. program

 What are typical requirements for applicants?

-Duke Neurobiology admits students with a demonstrated track record of excellence.
-Successful applicants have typically performed at a high level across multiple areas, including exceptional undergraduate academic performance, top GRE scores, and significant research experience.
+Duke Neurobiology admits students who have exhibited a track record of excellence.
+Successful applicants have demonstrated intellectual creativity and high achievement in academics and research.
 Duke welcomes both domestic and international applicants, and international students should demonstrate a high proficiency on the TOEFL exam in addition to the above criteria.